Try this amazingly delicious and easy to make side dish for a Vinegar Based Coleslaw recipe at your next barbecue or backyard get together!

 Slicing the Vegetables

-If you do not have a mandolin it is completely fine to slice things using a chef knife.
-My rule of thumb for using a mandolin is when you start to get nervous you might cut yourself, just stop.
+If you do not have a mandolin, it’s OK to slice things using a chef’s knife.
+My rule of thumb for using a mandolin is when you start to get nervous, you might cut yourself; stop.

 Slice the green cabbage in half and remove the core.
-Slice in half again and then thinly slice it on a mandolin or using a very sharp chef knife.
+Slice in half again and then thinly slice it on a mandolin, or use a sharp chef knife.

 Next, Slice the red cabbage in half and remove the core using a knife.
-Slice in half again and then thinly slice it on a mandolin or using a very sharp chef knife.
+Slice in half again and then thinly slice it on a mandolin, or use a sharp chef knife.

-Next, peel the carrots and thinly slice on a mandolin using the shredded blade attachment.
+Next, peel the carrots and thinly slice them on a mandolin using the shredded blade attachment.

 Vinegar Coleslaw Dressing

-Making the dressing for a vinegar coleslaw is very super easy.
-A traditional vinaigrette is 3 parts oil to 1 part vinegar.
-Well, for me to maximize flavor we have to bring down that oil count to like 2 or even equal to 1 to the vinegar which will make the coleslaw much more flavorful.
+Making the coleslaw dressing recipe is very easy.
+A traditional vinaigrette is three parts oil to 1 part vinegar.
+Well, to maximize flavor, we have to bring down that oil count to 2 or even equal to 1 to the vinegar, which will make the coleslaw much more flavorful.

 - Add the vinegar, mustard, and sugar to a bowl.